-Notice of Funding Opportunity for the Department of Transportation's National Infrastructure Investments Under the Consolidated Appropriations Act, 2018
+Notice of Funding Opportunity for the Department of Transportation's National Infrastructure Investments Under the Consolidated Appropriations Act, 2019

-AGENCY: Office of the Secretary of Transportation, DOT.
+AGENCY: Office of the Secretary of

+Transportation, DOT.

 ACTION: Notice of funding opportunity.

-SUMMARY: The Consolidated Appropriations Act, 2018 (Pub.
-L. 115-141, March 23, 2018) ("FY 2018 Appropriations Act" or the "Act") appropriated \$1.5 billion to be awarded by the Department of Transportation ("DOT" or the "Department") for National Infrastructure Investments.
-This appropriation stems from the program funded and implemented pursuant to the American Recovery and Reinvestment Act of 2009 (the "Recovery Act").
-This program was previously known as the Transportation Investment Generating Economic Recovery, or "TIGER Discretionary Grants," program and is now known as the Better Utilizing Investments to Leverage Development, or "BUILD Transportation Discretionary Grants," program.
-Funds for the FY 2018 BUILD Transportation program are to be awarded on a competitive basis for projects that will have a significant local or regional impact.
-The purpose of this Final Notice is to solicit applications for BUILD Transportation Discretionary Grants.
+SUMMARY: The Consolidated Appropriations Act, 2019 ("FY 2019 Appropriations Act") appropriated \$900 million to be awarded by the Department of Transportation ("DOT") for National Infrastructure Investments.
+This appropriation stems from the program funded and implemented pursuant to the American Recovery and Reinvestment Act of 2009 (the "Recovery Act") and is known as the Better Utilizing Investments to Leverage Development, or "BUILD Transportation grants,' ' program.
+Funds for the FY 2019 BUILD Transportation grants program are to be awarded on a competitive basis for surface transportation infrastructure projects that will have a significant local or regional impact.
+The purpose of this notice is to solicit applications for BUILD Transportation grants.
+DATES: Applications must be submitted

 DATES: Applications must be submitted by 8:00 p.m.
-E.D.T. on July 18, 2018.
+E.D.T. on July 15, 2019.
 ADDRESSES: Applications must be submitted through Grants.gov.

-FOR FURTHER INFORMATION CONTACT: For further information concerning this notice, please contact the BUILD Transportation program staff via email at BUILDgrants@dot.gov, or call Howard Hill at 202-366-0301.
+FOR FURTHER INFORMATION CONTACT: For further information concerning this notice, please contact the BUILD Transportation grants program staff via email at BUILDgrants@dot.gov, or call Howard Hill at 202-366-0301.
 A TDD is available for individuals who are deaf or hard of hearing at 202-366-3993.
 In addition, DOT will regularly post answers to questions and requests for clarifications as well as information about webinars for further guidance on DOT's website at www.transportation.gov/BUILDgrants.

-SUPPLEMENTARY INFORMATION: Many of the selection criteria of BUILD Transportation grants overlap with previous rounds of National Infrastructure Investments discretionary grants, though the program is refocused on infrastructure investment that will make a positive impact throughout the country.
-The FY 2018 BUILD Transportation program will continue to give special consideration to projects located in rural areas.
-For this round of BUILD Transportation Discretionary Grants, the maximum grant award is \$25 million, and no more than \$150 million can be awarded to a single State, as specified in the FY 2018 Appropriations Act.
-Each section of this notice contains information and instructions relevant to the application process for these BUILD Transportation Discretionary Grants, and all applicants should read this notice in its entirety so that they have the information they need to submit eligible and competitive applications.
+SUPPLEMENTARY INFORMATION: The FY 2019 BUILD Transportation grant program will make awards to surface transportation infrastructure projects that will have a significant impact throughout the country.
+Each section of this notice contains information and instructions relevant to the application process for these BUILD Transportation grants, and all applicants should read this notice in its entirety so that they have the information they need to submit eligible and competitive applications.
+For this round of BUILD Transportation grants, the maximum grant award is \$25 million, and no more than \$90 million can be awarded to a single State, as specified in the FY 2019 Appropriations Act.
+Per statute, the FY 2019 selection criteria are the same as under the FY 2017 TIGER program, although the description for each criterion has been updated.
+For FY 2019 BUILD Transportation grants, the definitions of urban and rural areas differ from previous rounds.
+Additionally, not more than 50 percent of funds will be awarded to projects located in urban and rural areas, respectively.